fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DevTestLabs/v2.2.0/Set-AzureRmDtlAutoShutdownPolicy.md

 ## PARAMETERS

 ### -Time
-Specifies the time when the virtual machines of the lab must be started.
+Specifies the time, as a **DateTime** object, for when the virtual machines in the lab must shut down.

 ```yaml
 Type: DateTime